 In 2014, I got my master degree in Human Movement Sciences with a specialization for Rehabilitation Sciences.
 My graduation project was about the physical fitness of persons with a spinal cord injury in the very early rehabilitation.
 Exercise testing, exercise physiology and spinal cord clinical rehabilitation were the main topics of this project that was supervised by Prof. dr. Lucas van der Woude.

-Knowledge // Physiology, Anatomy, Motor control, Biomechanics, Movement Analysis
+Interests // Rehabilitation, Exercise Physiology, Motor Control, Biomechanics, Movement Analysis

-Skills // Exercise testing, Academic writing, Matlab, SPSS, Vicon
+Skills // Exercise testing, Academic Research and Writing, Matlab, SPSS, Vicon, Oxycon

 “Sophia is a bright, hard-working and dedicated worker, who is very well able to solve any problems that might come her way.
 She persists in her tasks and reaches her goals.
 Even when unexpected delays or circumstances would lead other to distress: Sophia continues as joyful as ever.
 She is well aware of scientific literature as well as practice in the field of rehabilitation, and is talented in communicating her work.
 She published the review on ‘Exercise testing in rehabilitation for persons with a spinal cord injury’ we collaborated on in the well-known scientific journal ‘Disability and Rehabilitation’.
 It was a pleasure to work with her.”